 The MS4 Program Plan and implementation of minimum control measures has remained effective during the reporting year.
-COVID-19 restrictions have limited some aspects of the program implementation; however, continued efforts have demonstrated progress toward pollutant reduction goals.
+COVID-19 restrictions remained in effect during the majority of the permit year; however, continued efforts have demonstrated progress toward pollutant reduction goals.
 The status of specific measurable goals is detailed in Section 4.